sanjitprd777/LuckyDraw/README.md

 # Functional Requirements

 # 1. API which allows users to get the raffle tickets

-* If the user dosen't have generated any raffle ticket for the event, then she call an API 'generate_raffle_ticket', which issue them a raffle ticket from available tickets.

 * User place order and Buy
     * For eg. 5 tickets